 The result?
 ISTPs are individuals who are full of surprises and who come up with solutions — or jokes, pranks, stunts, or wild gambles — that come out of absolutely nowhere.
 An ISTP is perfect to have around when you need someone who doesn’t mind going against the grain, reimagining uses for common items, or simply throwing out an idea that no one else has thought of.

 Just watch out, because they learn by doing, so by the time you understand their idea, they’ve probably already gone ahead and done it.

-This time, you’ve truly outdone yourself
+ISFP: This time, I’ve truly outdone myself